web-dave/webdave.de/src/assets/posts/angular-elements.md

 #### Conclusion

 Angular Elements are great.
-It's a powerful feature to implement a micro frontend architecture.
+It's a powerful feature to implement a Micro Frontend architecture.

 #### Special Thanks